Snowfork/snowbridge/smoketest/README.md

 # Run Tests

+## Assets

+### Token Registration

 Send an ethereum transaction to register a new token

 ```
 cargo test --test register_token -- --nocapture
 ```
+### Send Tokens

-Send an ethereum transaction to send tokens
+Send an ethereum transaction to send tokens over the bridge.
+Must have registered the token previously.

 ```
 cargo test --test send_token -- --nocapture
 ```

+### Upgrade the Gateway (Governance)

 Send an upgrade transaction via the relaychain.
-Tests that the upgrade path works in terms of message routing and abi encoding.
-This operation will brick the bridge as it upgrades the gateway to a mock gateway which has no implementation.
+This operation will brick the bridge as it upgrades the gateway to mock implementation.
 Please restart the testnet after running the test.

 ```
 cargo test --test upgrade_gateway -- --nocapture